johnshearing/PrivateKeyVault/README.md

 **Video script starts here**
 To transfer files into or out of the PrivateKeyVault we use a parade of QR-Codes flashed across the screen which is picked up by a camera phone without the need to connect with it.

+The PrivateKeyVault is the safest possible way to create and view encrypted messages because the messages are never decrypted for viewing until after they are behind the airgap on an encrypted drive where malware cannot go, where remote viewing is not possible and where the contents of the drive can not be decyphered by even the most sophisticated criminals.

 Not only does this tutorial cover the use of QR-Codes to cross the airgap, it is also a beginner’s tutorial on using GPG encrypted messaging.
 Everything you need to know in order to send and receive encrypted messages is covered here.

 Let's start with an over view of the process.
 This is what the raspberry pi screen looks like right after you log in.